DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 	- [x] Fixed wrong error message when Global Arena request is blocked
 - **Guild**
 	- [x] Guild buildings script not loading on update
+	- [x] Guild storage character items were not highlighted based on quality

 ### TRANSLATIONS